powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 # Native Projects

 This package uses native libraries.
-Create native Android and iOS projects (if not created already) with
+Create native Android and iOS projects (if not created already) by running:

 ```bash
 npx expo run:android